cimd/vue-eloquent-docs/docs/vue/model.md

 # Model

-Models allows you to connect your laravel models with your front end forms.
+`Model` classes allows you to connect your laravel models with your front end forms.

 ## Generating Model Classes
 Create a `Post` model that extends the default `Model` class.
 Note we're using the `PostApi` created previously.